JabriaTaylor/JabriaTaylor/README.md

 - 👋 Hi, I’m @JabriaTaylor
-- 👀 I’m interested in Narrative Design
+- 👀 I’m a junior software engineer.
-- 🌱 I’m currently learning more about games and functions.
+- 🌱 I’m currently learning more and building my own projects.
 - 😄 Pronouns: She/Her
-JabriaTaylor is a ✨ Narrative Designer ✨ repository because its `JabriaTaylor.md` (this file) appears on your GitHub profile.
+Jabria is a ✨ Software Engineer✨ repository because its `JabriaTaylor.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->